 Below is more information on the types of resources we have in the TCC.
 The tabs on the left will guide you through pages for specific types of resources, physical and online.

-Note these resources are different, but at times will overlap, with resources on the department research guides.
-Those guides focus more on finding scholarly research and theory in the field of education and your specific department.
+Note these resources may overlap with resources on the department research guides.
+Those guides focus on scholarly research on theory and practice.

 Curriculum Guides and Textbooks provide models for designing your course and individual lessons.